-While the algorithms give similar results, the approximate algorithm takes 30 mins and the full algorithm takes $30 \times d_m=30\times 20249=607470$ mins for GE without parallel computation.
+While the algorithms gave similar results, the approximate algorithm took about 30 mins and the full algorithm takes about $30 \times d_m=30\times 20249=607470$ mins for GE without parallel computation.
 With access to parallel computation, the full algorithm can be much faster.
 In practice, we recommend making a careful choice between the 2 algorithms based on whether any features are expected to be dominant.